Did you know?

 The fish that call freshwater home are physiologically adapted to this type of environment, and as such, our Northern Streams exhibit aims to recreate that authentic freshwater habitat to showcase some of the most interesting species.

-What’s it like at this exhibit?
+What's it like at the exhibit?

 There are around 12 different species in our Northern Streams exhibit, with the water sitting at around 15 degrees to recreate a temperate climate for our fish.
 The exhibit represents some of the environments found in the UK and Northern Europe, and is home to a diverse range of fish from the planet’s cooler waters.

-What will I find at Northern Streams?
+What will I find?

 Northern Streams introduces you some of the species that call the beautiful rivers and streams of the British Isles home, as well as some waterways in Europe too.
 It’s the perfect opportunity to discover wildlife that many will never have been lucky enough to see.
 So, without much further ado, here are some of the incredible fish you’ll see here…